Alliance chews over two very different construction projects

 Jeremy Taylor then outlined Gatwick Airport’s new draft Master Plan for growth over the next five and 15 years.
 The Plan sets out three growth scenarios and includes detail on how it will address infrastructure, the economy, the environment and the passenger experience.

-Event moderator Chris Coopey, from MHA Carpenter Box, commented: “Although of contrasting scale, these two schemes illustrate the pivotal role that open dialogue with stakeholders plays in the planning process.
+Event moderator Chris Coopey, from Carpenter Box, commented: “Although of contrasting scale, these two schemes illustrate the pivotal role that open dialogue with stakeholders plays in the planning process.
 We look forward to following the progress of both projects and will also be looking to invite Planners to a 2019 meeting to try to build bridges.”

 The Sussex Property Alliance provides a forum where property professionals get together, exchange ideas, and build relationships.
-It is supported by Sussex-based MHA Carpenter Box chartered accountants, Bennett Griffin solicitors and Michael Jones commercial real estate agents.
+It is supported by Sussex-based Carpenter Box chartered accountants, Bennett Griffin solicitors and Michael Jones commercial real estate agents.